Push Past Bladder Leakage and Make the Most of the Indoors

 To lessen the likelihood of an unwanted surge while bending into a yoga pose, it’s recommended to save coffee, tea, or caffeinated sodas for after your workout as caffeine acts as a diuretic which stimulates the bladder.

 It’s natural to assume drinking water before exercising will stimulate the bladder and make physical activity more difficult, but this is generally incorrect.
 Not only is it crucial to stay well hydrated while exercising but drinking less water increases the concentration of the urine, making bladder control more difficult.

 Empty the bladder beforehand

 Leaks are more likely to happen when the bladder is full, so it’s always a good idea to visit the washroom before exercising.
-Staying hydrated is important during any physical activity and there is nothing wrong with taking a break during a workout class or activity to remain comfortable.
+Staying hydrated is important during any physical activity and there is nothing wrong with taking a break during a workout or activity to remain comfortable.

 Dress for comfort and confidence

 Despite our best efforts, leaks happen from time to time.
 Still, it doesn’t mean we should run from the treadmill.
 A great way to ensure comfort and boost confidence when working out comes from choosing what to wear; dark clothing is always a safe choice.

 But if you are looking for a guaranteed way of staying protected and keeping your mind at ease while exercising, then use a reliable bladder leakage protection product that is designed to deliver maximum security and comfort.
 Options like the ultra-sleek fitting Depend® Silhouette® Active-Fit® Briefs for Women that are yoga-pant approved.
 With their softest, smoothest shapewear fabric and tailored leg elastic that flexes with your every move, you can be assured of outstanding leak and odour protection even through strenuous workouts.

 For more information on Depend® products and to order a free trial kit, visit depend.com.